xvrh/puppeteer-dart/doc/api.md

 - the `timeout` is exceeded during navigation.
 - the main resource failed to load.

+`page.goto` will not throw an error when any valid HTTP status code is returned by the remote server, including 404 "Not Found" and 500 "Internal Server Error".
+ The status code for such responses can be retrieved by calling [response.status].

-> **NOTE** [Page.goto] either throw or return a main resource response.
+> **NOTE** `page.goto` either throws an error or returns a main resource response.
  The only exceptions are navigation to `about:blank` or navigation to the same URL with a different hash, which would succeed and return `null`.

 > **NOTE** Headless mode doesn't support navigation to a PDF document.
 See the [upstream issue](https://bugs.chromium.org/p/chromium/issues/detail?id=761295).